WinzarH/LikertMakeR/README.md

 all integers in between, and the mean range will be ‘1’ to ‘7’ with intervals of 1/8=0.125.

+Technically, because they are bounded and not continuous, parametric statistics, such as mean, standard deviation, and correlation, should not be applied to summated rating scales.
+In practice, however, parametric statistics are commonly used in the social sciences because:

+  1. they are in common usage and easily understood,

+  2. results and conclusions drawn from technically-correct non-parametric statistics are _(almost always)_ the same as for parametric statistics for such data. <br>
+For example, [D'Alessandro _et al._ (2020)](https://cengage.com.au/sem121/marketing-research-5th-edition-dalessandro-babin-zikmund) argue that a summated scale, made with multiple items, "approaches" an interval scale measure.

 #### Alternative approaches to synthesising scales

-Typically, a researcher will synthesise rating-scale data by sampling with a predetermined probability distribution.
+Typically, a researcher will synthesise rating-scale data by sampling with a predetermined probability distribution. <br>
 For example, the following code will generate a vector of values for a single Likert-scale item, with approximately the given probabilities.

           n <- 128
           sample(1:5, n, replace = TRUE,